SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 **⚠️ SERVICE VERIFICATION NEEDED:**
 A pizza & subs restaurant should have dozens of dishes.
 Having only 1 dish suggests:
-1. Restaurant may have switched to Clover or another POS system
+1. Restaurant may have switched to **RestaurantPlus.net/OlivePOS** or another POS system (CONFIRMED on RestaurantPlus.net)
 2. Menu data migration incomplete (most dishes missing)
 3. Restaurant may actually be closed/inactive